AhmadDarKhalil/EgoPoints/README.md

 # Camera Pose Association

-To associate camera poses with EpicPoints data, first download the dense reconstruction for your target video sequence from the [EPIC-Kitchens Fields downloads page](https://epic-kitchens.github.io/epic-fields/#downloads).
+To associate camera poses with EpicPoints data, first download the dense reconstruction for your target video sequence from the [EPIC Fields downloads page](https://epic-kitchens.github.io/epic-fields/#downloads).
 Then, install the required dependency:

 ```bash
 pip install pycolmap